VishalHastir/recipe/README.md

 * To build by skipping unit tests run maven command `mvn clean package -DskipTests`
 * On successfull build completion, one should have jar in `target` directory named as `recipe-0.0.1-SNAPSHOT.jar`
 * Open the swagger-ui with http://localhost:8000/swagger-ui/index.html to check all the API documentation and can also try the API's.

+### Steps to execute Web Service
+* **Execution with Embedded H2 Database**
+  - In Development Mode, by default web service uses [Embedded H2 database] for persisting and retrieving recipes details.
+  - On successfull start, there will be a log message on console `Tomcat started on port(s): 8000 (http)` and have web service listening for web requests at port 8000.
+  - Embedded H2 database will be accessed by using http://localhost:8000/h2-console with username 'sa' and no password.